 Common documents in an investor data room include:

 A board communications data room, by contrast, is ongoing.
 It's used repeatedly, updated regularly, and shared with a smaller, more trusted group.
-The overlap is significant - many founders use the same platform for both - but the use cases are distinct.
+The overlap is significant - many businesses use the same platform for both - but the use cases are distinct.

 "Free virtual data room" is one of the most searched terms in this category, and for good reason.
-If you're an early-stage founder with a small board and no immediate due diligence process, you don't need to spend $500/month on enterprise software.
+If you're an early-stage company with a small board and no immediate due diligence process, you don't need to spend $500/month on enterprise software.

 Here's the honest picture of what free options typically look like: